 The history of Supo began after the wars

-Suojelupoliisi has grown from a small and subdued agency into an international security and intelligence service with a staff of more than four hundred people.
+Suojelupoliisi has grown from a small and subdued agency into an international security and intelligence service with a staff of five hundred people.

 Security police and security services have a very long history, as rulers and political systems have always relied on them for assistance and security.
 Finland has had an institutional security police agency since this service was formally established on a temporary basis in 1919.

 The government of Prime Minister Karl-August Fagerholm initially proposed the establishment of Supo in May 1948, confirming the associated legislation on 17 December of the same year.
 The new agency then launched its operations at the beginning of 1949.

 There were only two offices at first: the Secretariat and the Surveillance Office.
 Operations were organised in spring 1949 by Acting Director Aatto Virta.

 Supo was a noticeably smaller organisation than its predecessor, Initially employing a staff of just 75, in contrast to the 213 people still working at the Valpo State Police in autumn 1948.